-- In the last 20 years, there have been: - 873 human cases of Influenza A (H5N1) - 458 deaths from 21 countries - HPAI has occurred in wild mammals, with 3 farmworkers in US and Spain infected in 2022 with no or mild symptoms. - Al in poultry poses risk to humans from exposure to infected poultry or contaminated environments, but this occurs only from prolonged unprotected contact. - No human-to-human transmission has occurred, but global concern is that it could mutate by combining with human flu strains - CDC and WHO believe the risk to humans is low.
+- In the last 20 years, there have been 886 cases of Influenza A (H5N1) in 24 countries and more than 460 deaths - HPAI has occurred in wild mammals, with 3 farmworkers in US and Spain infected in 2022 with no or mild symptoms. - Al in poultry poses risk to humans from exposure to infected poultry or contaminated environments, but this occurs only from prolonged unprotected contact. - No human-to-human transmission has occurred, but global concern is that it could mutate by combining with human flu strains - CDC and WHO believe the risk to humans is low.